Vociferous121/Ogasai/README.md

      tank rotations

-     follows effectively attack and assist in combat
+     follower effectively attacks and assists in combat